Select your municipality in order to see information about local services when browsing the site.

 - apply for a Finnish personal identity code, register as a resident and report your address information

-- receive a tax card, a tax number and guidance related to taxation
+- apply for a tax card and receive guidance on taxation

 - search for information about Finnish social security and benefits

 - receive guidance on TE services and searching for work

 - receive guidance on earnings-related pension and information on the A1 certificate

 - receive guidance on day-care and school places for families